 Hon.
 Joanna Quassa (interpretation): Thank you, Mr. Speaker.
 I also thank you for that question.
-The standardization which I did allude to language, we're not here to standardize dialects, but standardize the writing system in order to communicate better.
+I did allude to the standardization of language, but we're not here to standardize dialects.
+Rather, we are standardizing the writing system in order to communicate better.
 This is something that ITK has been working on and the Department of Culture and Heritage has been one of the instruments towards that.
 Thank you.